 Cerebral palsy is a disability that impairs a person’s motor skills, movement, and muscle tone.
 While there is currently no cure for cerebral palsy, there are a number of therapy and other treatments that can improve the lives of children or adults with cerebral palsy.
 At NAPA, we provide a diverse range of therapies to children, including cerebral palsy occupational therapy, CP physiotherapy, cerebral palsy speech therapy, and feeding therapy.
 If your child or loved one needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.

 Physiotherapy for cerebral palsy is a beneficial approach to challenge the child and help them achieve new developmental milestones.
 Physical therapy might focus on increasing balance and walking with adaptive devices and orthotics.
-It is recommended that you begin your child’s physical therapy as soon as possible to prevent any further complications.
-Physical therapy can help your child control their movements better, with improved balance.
+It is recommended that you begin your child’s physiotherapy as soon as possible to prevent any further complications.
+Physiotherapy can help your child control their movements better, with improved balance.
 It can also build up their muscle and help them maintain their muscle tone.
-Furthermore, physical therapists will devise a special exercise program based on your child’s specific needs.
+Furthermore, physiotherapists will devise a special exercise program based on your child’s specific needs.

-Many physical therapists will also use orthotics, which are devices used to train your child’s major muscle groups.
+Many physiotherapists will also use orthotics, which are devices used to train your child’s major muscle groups.
 These devices can include splints, braces, or casts to support your child’s movement and encourage proper growth and improvement.

 Occupational therapy may focus on improving upper body function, posture and coordination to participate in day-to-day activities.
 With cerebral palsy, everyday tasks such as brushing teeth, writing, using scissors, and getting dressed can become very difficult.
 An occupational therapist can assist your child by evaluating your child’s fine motor skills and developing a specific treatment plan.
 The treatment will usually focus on “positioning, reaching, grasping, and releasing.”
 This is all in an effort to improve your child’s daily tasks both at home and at school.
 Additionally, NAPA occupational therapists can implement sensory integration therapy for cerebral palsy if needed.